practicalDeveloper/TypeScript_Arkanoid/README.md

 ## Introdution
-The project is interpretation of classical NES game [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) Built using Typescript to render graphics on canvas element.
+The project is interpretation of classical NES game [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) .
+Built using TypeScript to render graphics on canvas element.

 [You can play online game here](https://en.wikipedia.org/wiki/Arkanoid)